carbon-data-specification/.github/profile/README.md

 - Determines the allocation of resources (financial requests from LF Energy) will require a Strategic Member sponsoring the request which goes to the LF Energy Governing Board
 - Participation in the CDSC TSC is open all, but voting is restricted to LF Energy General and Strategic members only.

-The Project additionally has a [Strategy Committee](https://github.com/carbon-data-specification/Strategy_Committee) which is focused on:
+The Project has a joint [Strategy + Technical Alignment Sub-Committee](https://github.com/carbon-data-specification/Strategy_Committee) which is focused on:

+- alignment between working groups
 - care and evolution of the specification;
 - enabling adoption; and
 - determining and recommending changes to the scope of the Project.